Student Academic Policies and Procedures Manual

 Initiating a Grievance

-If a student believes that they have been treated unfairly as to treatment in the classroom, final course grades, or academic probation, suspension or dismissal, you have the right to seek a formal review.
+If a student believes that they have been treated unfairly as to treatment in the classroom, final course grades, or academic probation, suspension or dismissal, they have the right to seek a formal review.

 Procedures